donnemartin/dev-setup/README.md

 [Atom](https://github.com/atom/atom) is a great open-source editor from GitHub that is rapidly gaining contributors and popularity.
 Unfortunately I have found that it does not perform as well when working with very large files that you typically encounter while working with data.
 As Atom matures, I'm hopeful its performance will improve.

+#### Installation

+The section [Step 3: Run the brew.sh Script](https://github.com/donnemartin/dev-setup#step-4-run-the-brewsh-script) installs Google Chrome.

+If you prefer to install it separately, [download](https://atom.io/) it, open the **.dmg** file, drag-and-drop in the **Applications** folder.

+#### Configuration

+Atom has a great package manager that allows you to easily install both core and community packages.

 ### Homebrew

 <p align="center">